Tranquility2/python-design-patterns/docs/behavioral_design_patterns/iterator.md

-# **Iterator design pattern**
+# **Iterator Design Pattern**

 Simplifying the Journey, One Step at a Time

-> In essence, the Iterator design pattern transforms your exploration of data structures into a guided journey, revealing one element at a time, empowering you to navigate efficiently and focus on what matters most.
+> In essence, the Iterator Design Pattern transforms your exploration of data structures into a guided journey, revealing one element at a time, empowering you to navigate efficiently and focus on what matters most.

+---

 ## Worflow